 Paola participated in a renewal retreat, “Self Realization Fellowship Convocation” in California.
 With an emphasis on mindfulness, Paola will bring such “centering” techniques to her academic and yoga classes.

 Patrick traveled to Ireland to study Irish independence and nationalistic movements.
 In particular, his research regarding the “Troubles” looks closely at transformation of communal identity in Northern Ireland, and he will investigate the old and new murals associated with the Troubles.
-This experience will further his understandings for the elective course he will introduce on this topic in the fall of 2017.
+This experience will further his understandings for an elective course.

 Jenna attended a wellness retreat in Arizona to reflect and renew.
 She focused on nutrition and eco-holistic therapy.
 This experience enabled Jenna time and opportunity to plan for the upcoming school year with a particular emphasis on developing the strategic plan for King’s Service Learning Program.

 Shevon traveled to Venice, Italy to participate in the MOSE (Experimental Electromechanical Module) Project.
 This project focused on flood prevention as well as planning, design, and evaluation.
 This experience will further inform her PreK-5 science units with additional insight into meaningful engineering practices as well as problem-solving activities with regard to our region’s own challenges with flooding concerns.

 Ran is the creator of “Environmental Ant,” the featured character for her children’s book, website, and comics.
 This cartoon character, which has been a part of her life for many years, will further educate our Lower School students about environmental issues through a collaborative effort with our Lower School teachers, Karen Raidt, and Frank Barros.